Maquiné: History

 The settlers went to 15 de Novembro lines (today Serrito), the Encantada Line, the Sete de Setembro Line, the 14 de Julho Line and the Cachoeira Line.
 In 1904, in the first official record of residents of the Vale of the Maquiné river, 142 families were found, between the slopes of Serra do Mar, in the district of Marquês do Herval, in the locality known today as Cerrito and close to Lagoa da Pinguela, in the district of Morro Alto.
 Before that, in 1890, the Marquês do Herval Colony was created, with its headquarters in Barra do Ouro.
 The first settlers to arrive were the Russians, coming from Poland (at that time, still a province of Russia).
 About 900 immigrants did not receive their plots of land, because they decided not to remain in the region.
 However, some families stayed and started to produce in these colonies.

 With the increase in sugarcane production on the coast, the black population immigrated to the region through the slave trade.
-In the district of Morro Alto, a quilombola community was formed that resist and persists in the place until the present day.
+In the district of Morro Alto, a quilombola community was formed that resists and persists in the place until the present day.

 Around 1900, the first church was built, in an ecumenical effort, when the population already wanted the creation of the district, because at the time the locality was part of the district of Marquês do Herval (currently Barra do Ouro).
 Finally, in 1913 the district (fourth district) was created, belonging to the then municipality of Conceição do Arroio (currently Osório), and its first sub-intendent was Mr. Lindolfo Gomes de Almeida.
 At the same time, the district registry was created.
 The clerks were Anselmo Gomes de Almeida, Cristóvão Schmitt and Alberto Pedro Schimidt.
-The first justices of the peace were José Femando da Silva and Manoel Aguiar.
+The first justices of the peace were José Fernando da Silva and Manoel Aguiar.